adriatic/RADC/.history/docs/02-how to/02-Install PostgreSQL_20220624140457.md

 ## How is the type and schema of the database defined

-Running the command `yarn rw prisma migrate dev` results with the following information to console:
+The command `yarn rw prisma migrate dev` writes the following information to console

 ```
 Running Prisma CLI...